 Within ten days after receiving a request, the district will furnish a set of unofficial educational records to the parent of a student transferring out of state who meets the definition of a child of a military family in transition.

-When a student transfers to another school in the district, all records including the permanent student record shall be transmitted to the other school.
-When a student transfers to a school outside of the district, the senior custodian shall purge the cumulative folder of all nonofficial, extraneous information.
-A copy of all records will be sent to the requesting school, unless the student has an outstanding fee or fine.
-In those instances the enrolling school shall be provided with information regarding the student’s academic, special placement, immunization history and discipline records within two school days, and the records shall be sent as soon as possible.
-The official transcript shall be withheld until the fee or fine is discharged.
-The enrolling school district shall be notified that the transcript is being withheld due to an outstanding fee or fine.
-Cumulative folders and supplementary records of students shall be retained according to the Washington State Records Retention Schedule.
-In all cases, the student’s permanent record card shall be retained in perpetuity by the district.
+When a student transfers to another school in the district, all records including the permanent student record will be transmitted to the other school.
+When a student transfers to a school outside of the district, the senior custodian will purge the cumulative folder of all nonofficial, extraneous information.
+A copy of all records will be sent to the requesting school.
+Cumulative folders and supplementary records of students will be retained according to the Washington State Records Retention Schedule.
+In all cases, the student’s permanent record card will be retained in perpetuity by the district.

 A parent or adult student, at his/her expense, may receive a copy of all records to be transmitted to another district.

 After exercising care in accordance with that contained in the previous section (Disposition of Student Records), the senior custodian will bundle all records for destruction.
 Each bundle will be plainly marked and documented.
 A summary sheet will be completed and sent to the district office.
 The sheet will indicate: “As of this date, I have determined that the following records may be destroyed in accordance with district and state requirements and have submitted them for destruction.”
 The summary sheet will be dated and signed by the senior custodian.